Armenia–Turkey border: History

 In 1920 Russia's Red Army had invaded Azerbaijan and Armenia, ending the independence of both, followed shortly thereafter by Georgia.
 In order to avoid an all-out Russo-Turkish war the two nations signed the Treaty of Moscow in March 1921, which created a modified Soviet-Ottoman border.
-However, further fighting took place on the ground and the talks stalled; the treaty's provisions were later confirmed by the Treaty of Kars of October 1921, finalising what is now the Armenia–Turkey border at its current position.
+However, further fighting took place on the ground and the talks stalled; the treaty's provisions were later confirmed by the Treaty of Kars of October 1921, finalising what is the current Armenia–Turkey border.
 The border was then demarcated on the ground in March 1925 – July 1926 by a joint Soviet-Turkish commission.
 Turkey's independence had been recognised by the 1923 Treaty of Lausanne.

 Armenia was initially incorporated along with Georgia and Azerbaijan in the Transcaucasian SFSR within the USSR, before being split off as the Armenian Soviet Socialist Republic in 1936.

 The Kars Treaty border remained, despite occasional Soviet protests that it should be amended, notably in 1945.
 Turkey, backed by the US, refused to discuss the matter, and the Soviets, seeking better relations with their southern neighbour, dropped the issue.

-Following the collapse of the USSR in 1991 Armenia gained independence and inherited its section of the Turkey-USSR border.
-Though Turkey recognised Armenian independence, relations between the two countries almost immediately soured and the border was shut: Turkey opposed irredentist claims to eastern Turkey by Armenian nationalists championing a 'United Armenia', as well as Armenia's efforts to achieve international recognition of the Armenian genocide; Turkey also supported its close ally Azerbaijan in the First Nagorno-Karabakh War.
+Following the collapse of the Soviet Union in 1991 Armenia gained independence and inherited its section of the Soviet Union-Turkey border.
+Though Turkey recognised Armenian independence, relations between the two countries almost immediately soured and the border was shut.
+In 1993 Turkey joined Azerbaijan in imposing a transportation and economic embargo against Armenia and Nagorno-Karabakh, in response to the Karabakh movement which called for independence from Azerbaijan and reunification with Armenia.
+Turkey later joined the blockade against Armenia in 1993.
+The blockade remains in force today and aims at pressuring the Armenian side to make concessions: namely, the resolution of the Nagorno-Karabakh conflict in Azerbaijan's favor, the cessation of Armenia's pursuit of international recognition of Turkey's genocide in Western Armenia, the ratification by Armenia of the 1921 borders inherited from the Kemalist-Soviet Treaty of Kars and the establishment of an extraterritorial corridor through Armenian territory.

 Relations thawed slightly in the 2000s decade, resulting in the signing of the Zurich Protocols in 2009, in which it was envisaged the border could re-open.
 The talks foundered, however, and the border remains closed.